WHO WE ARE

 Meet for an hour (or less!).
 We jointly select a local charity or not-for-profit organization.

-Each member writes a $100 cheque to the selected organization and watch how the group’s commitment turns into a $10,000+ donation.
+Each member donates $100 to the selected organization.
+Watch how the group’s commitment can turn into a $10,000+ donation.

 Do that four times a year and witness how $40,000 can improve the lives of our neighbours when placed in the hands of deserving grass-roots agencies working to serve the local community.

-In January 2021, the 100 Women group made a big shift and changed its focus to a more inclusive membership open to any giving individual in the Valley, becoming the 100+ Who Care Giving Group.
+In January 2021, the 100 Women group made a big shift, and members opted to change the group's focus to a more inclusive membership.
+Now, as the 100+ Who Care Giving Group we are open to any giving individual in the Valley.

 Meeting #13 – Feb 22, 2017